Spišská Kapitula – St Martin’s Church

 Architecture

-In the fourteenth century, the need to increase the capacity of the nave led to the addition of two chapels to the space between the eastern wall of the transept and the north and southern walls of the nave.
-These changes had to be accompanied by the transformation of the roofing of the entire building.
+In the fourteenth century, the need to increase the capacity of the nave led to the addition of two chapels to the space between the eastern wall of the transept and the north and south walls of the chancel.
+From the north, a single-bay chapel of the Blessed Virgin Mary was created, while from the south, a single-bay chapel of Corpus Christi.
+These changes had to be accompanied by the transformation of the roof of the entire building.
+In addition, on the south side of the nave, a two-bay sacristy was built, also serving as an archive and treasury, transformed into another chapel in the 15th century.
+The early Gothic reconstruction was also associated with the creation of a new, higher vault, and therefore the construction of a new roof truss.
+The interiors were then given new plaster, which covered the old damages caused by fire.

-The great Gothic reconstruction from 1462-1478 resulted in the removal of the eastern apse, replaced by a polygonal chancel, with buttresses clasped from the outside, between which pointed windows with traceries were placed.
-The space of the church was also unified by demolishing the eastern walls of the transept, as well as the walls between the nave and side chapels.
-Eventually, the Romanesque church was transformed into a transept-free pseudo-basilica, consisting of a three-aisle nave, preceded by a two-tower facade from the west and a polygonal chancel in the east.
-The western part of the church, covered with a cross vault, with the choir supported on massive pillars, retained its Romanesque character, while the remaining parts of the church were already Gothic.
-The entire church was covered with a common gable roof.
+The great Gothic reconstruction from the years 1462-1478 resulted in the removal of the eastern apse, which was replaced with a spacious, polygonal chancel, enclosed from the outside with stepped buttresses, between which large, ogival windows with tracery were placed.
+The internal space of the church was also unified by demolishing the eastern walls of the transept and the walls between the central nave and the side chapels, replaced by high, pointed arcades.
+Finally, the Romanesque church turned into a transeptless pseudo-basilica consisting of nave with two aisles, preceded by a two-tower façade from the west and a polygonal chancel in the east.
+The Romanesque character was preserved in the western part of the church, covered with a cross vault, with the nave supported on massive pillars, while the remaining parts of the church were already Gothic.
+The entire church was covered with a common gable roof, multi-slope over the closure of the chancel.
+Inside, in the eastern part of the central nave, a net vault with moulded ribs and stellar vaults in the aisles (including the former chapels of the Virgin Mary and Corpus Christi) were installed.

-From the south, a late-Gothic Zapolya’s Chapel was added to the church.
-Built on a rectangular plan with four bays, it was closed on three sides in the east, with a vestibule on the west and covered with a high gable roof.
-It received a relatively rich architectural detail from the outside.
-The windows were filled with traceries, and the buttresses surrounding the building were topped with pinnacles.
-In connection with the construction of the chapel, a south-west sacristy was added, on the first floor of which a place for a library was created.
-For the needs of the archive, the older northern sacristy was also enlarged.
+From the south, at the end of the 15th century, a late-Gothic Zápolya Chapel was added to the nave.
+Built on the plan of a slightly elongated quadrangle with three rectangular bays, it was closed in the east with a polygonal bay (five sides of an octagon) and covered with a high gable roof.
+In addition, a small vestibule was placed on the west side, also in contact with the sacristy.
+The chapel received a rich architectural detail from the outside.
+The windows were filled with four-light and three-light tracery, and the buttresses surrounding the building were decorated with blind tracery and topped with pinnacles with crockets and fleurons.
+Inside, a net vault was established, while a crypt was created under the ground floor of the chapel.
+In connection with the construction of the chapel, a room for a library was also erected on the first floor above the southern sacristy.
+For the needs of the archive, the older northern sacristy was also enlarged, extended by two rooms on the first floor.

 Current state

-Today the church of St. Martin is one of the most valuable examples of late Romanesque and Gothic architecture in Slovakia.
-The concept of a three-aisle pseudo-basilica with a transept was unique in the region, as was the design of the western part of the church as a westwork.
-Until now, the façade of the church has retained its Romanesque appearance, while the southern Zapolya’s Chapel may be considered a jewel of Gothic architecture.
+Church of St. Martin is today one of the most valuable examples of late-Romanesque and Gothic architecture in Slovakia, since 1993 added on the UNESCO World Heritage List.
+The concept of a pseudo-basilica with a transept was unique in the region, as was the design of the western part of the church as a westwork.
+The facade of the church has retained its Romanesque appearance until now, while the southern Zápolya Chapel can be considered a jewel of Gothic architecture.
+It is worth noting that the lower part of the original body of the church, including the entire Romanesque plinth, is today underground, due to the raised of the ground level over the centuries.
+The effects of Baroque and 19th-century works are primarily the northern annexes of the church and the gallery inside the nave.

-Upon entering the church, attention is drawn to a late Romanesque stone sculpture of a Lion from the second half of the 13th century.
-The main altar of St. Martin, composed of Gothic elements from 1470-1478, is placed in the presbytery.
-Other Gothic altars from the 15th century are in the aisles.
-Fragments of a Gothic polychrome from 1317, depicting a scene from the coronation of the Hungarian king Charles Robert of Anjou, have also been preserved in the church.
+Church of St. Martin has preserved a huge amount of medieval architectural details and some of the old equipment to this day.
+Upon entering the church, a late-Romanesque stone sculpture of a lion from the second half of the 13th century attracts attention.
+In the chancel there is the main altar of St. Martin, composed of Gothic elements from 1470-1478.
+Other Gothic altars from the 15th century are located in the aisles.
+Fragments of a Gothic polychrome from 1317, depicting a scene from the coronation of King Charles Robert, have also been preserved in the church.

 show this monument on map